Rounak1409/webD/README.md

 ## General info

 I created this web-app as a fun side-project to help me understand data structures and algorithms while I was taking CS2040S.
-This project has really paid off for me as I learnt the various naunces and tricky bugs of the data structures and algorithms that were taught by implementing them from scratch.
+This project had really paid off for me as I learnt the various naunces and tricky bugs of the data structures and algorithms that were taught by implementing them from scratch.
 I hope that future CS students can benefit from the usage of my web-app by first taking a seemingly complex data structure / algorithm, visualizing how it works in practice on different inputs, and then understanding the high-level idea behind it.

 ## Screenshots